f13mash/spark_nth_deg_sc/README.md

 to run the project,
 sbt "run feed/user_conn.csv 4" #feed/user_conn.csv is a sample feed file, and are calculating till 4th degree

+src/main/scala-2.11/Main.scala is the entry-point app src/main/scala-2.11/services/UserConn contains the main logic of building and executing the spark jobs